paypal/TLS-update/README.md

 Java version | TLSv1.2 support
 --- | ---
-6 and earlier | No support.
-A runtime update is required.
-(Except possibly for IBM Java.
-See note below.)
+5 and earlier | No support.
+6 | Available.
+TLSv1.2 must be explicitly enabled.
+Requires at least [Oracle Java version `6u115`](http://www.oracle.com/technetwork/java/javase/documentation/overview-156328.html) or [IBM V6 service refresh 10](http://www-01.ibm.com/support/knowledgecenter/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/jsse2Docs/overrideSSLprotocol.html).
+A [PayPal SDK update](#paypal-java-sdk-support) or code change may be required.
 7 | Available.
 TLSv1.2 must be explicitly enabled.
 A [PayPal SDK update](#paypal-java-sdk-support) or code change may be required.
 8 | Default.
 TLSv1.2 is enabled by default.
 No code change is required, though it is always recommended to make sure you're using the latest [PayPal SDK](#paypal-java-sdk-support).

-**NOTE for IBM Java:** [TLSv1.2 can be enabled via a system override flag in V6 service refresh 10 or higher.](http://www-01.ibm.com/support/knowledgecenter/SSYKE2_6.0.0/com.ibm.java.security.component.60.doc/security-component/jsse2Docs/overrideSSLprotocol.html)

-To check Java, first verify that Java runtime 7 or higher is installed by running `java -version` from command line.
-If you have Java 6 or below, please upgrade it first.
+To check Java, first verify that Java runtime 6 or higher is installed by running `java -version` from command line.
+If you have Java 5 or below, please upgrade it first.
 Then download [the provided test application](java).
 And in a shell on your **production system**, run:
 `> java -jar TlsCheck.jar`

 - On success, `PayPal_Connection_OK` is printed.